-Traveling Mailbox operates on a tiered package plan, each of which includes a certain number of mail scans (the front envelope), page scans (pages within an opened piece of mail) and recipients (people to whom mail can be sent at that address).
+Traveling Mailbox operates on a tiered package plan, broken out by a specified number of mail scans (the front envelope), page scans (pages within an opened piece of mail) and recipients (people to whom mail can be sent at that address).
 Additional scans can be purchased for both mail ($0.25/each) and pages ($0.50/each).

 Traveling Mailbox has been in business since 2011 and I’ve been a customer since 2014.
 I’ve watched as the company has improved and evolved over time and that’s given me good insight to write what I truly enjoy about the service in this Traveling Mailbox review.

 First things first: I love the fact that Traveling Mailbox offers a mobile app.
-I don’t know of any other virtual mailbox that does this and it boggles my mind!
-If it’s a digital mailbox, I need to be able to access it on my most important digital device…my phone!
+This isn’t common among other virtual mailbox services and it boggles my mind!
+If it’s a digital mailbox, I need to be able to access it on my most important digital device…my phone and tablet!